Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

 Like incorporating quiet moments, separate times, or dealing with conflict in a respectful way.

-I’d seriously consider what I need and determine to include me in my homeschool from the beginning.
+I’d seriously consider what I need and determine to include myself in my homeschool from the beginning.

 (This might mean making ants on a log, or mac n’ cheese, or having them chop veggies alongside me at dinner: just get them involved early.)